Is the Verity mod real or fake?

 What you might actually be seeing

-If you've found something on CurseForge or Modrinth using the Verity name, it's most likely an unofficial fan tribute built after the videos went viral — not the AI companion from the story.
-Worth double-checking before installing anything.
+If you've found something on CurseForge or Modrinth using the Verity name, it's a fan-made or community tribute project — real and downloadable, but not the AI companion from the story.
+Some versions have grown large download numbers and include genuine in-game AI chat.
+Worth knowing the difference before you install anything.
+See which version is which →

 Want the full story?